austinhaas/rete/README.md

 A Clojure implementation of the Rete algorithm.

-This library is poorly documented and hasn't been thoroughly tested.
+_This library has not been thoroughly tested._

 ## Usage